koreo-dev/examples/gcp/federated-gke/README.md

 # Federated GKE Workflow

-This workflow provisions and configures a complete GCP-based Kubernetes environment using the `koreo.dev` workflow engine and custom `ResourceFunction` and `ValueFunction` modules.
+This workflow provisions and configures a complete Kubernetes cluster in another project and creates a k8s service account in the Koreo Cluster with `roles/container.developer` access to it using the `koreo.dev` workflow engine and custom `ResourceFunction` and `ValueFunction` modules.

-It creates the necessary network infrastructure, a GKE cluster, service accounts, and sets up Workload Identity to allow Kubernetes ServiceAccounts to impersonate GCP Service Accounts securely.
+The workflow creates a GKE cluster, necessary IAM and K8s service accounts, sets up Workload Identity to allow Kubernetes ServiceAccounts to impersonate GCP Service Accounts securely.

 ## Overview